Infidelity: Mending your marriage after an affair

 - Consult a marriage counselor.
-Seek help from a licensed therapist who is specifically trained in marital therapy and experienced in dealing with infidelity.
-Marriage counseling can help you put the affair into perspective, identify issues that might have contributed to the affair, learn how to rebuild and strengthen your relationship, and avoid divorce — if that's the mutual goal.
+Seek help from a licensed therapist who is trained in marital therapy and who is experienced in dealing with infidelity.
+Marriage counseling can help put the affair into perspective, identify issues that might have contributed to the affair, teach ways to rebuild and strengthen the relationship, and help avoid divorce — if that's the goal.

 - Restore trust.
-Make a plan to restore trust and result in reconciliation.
-Agree on a timetable and process.
-If you were unfaithful, admit guilt and pursue authentic forgiveness.
-If your partner was unfaithful, when you are able, offer forgiveness.
+Make a plan to restore trust that may lead to reconciliation.
+Agree on a timeline and process.
+If you were unfaithful, admit guilt and seek forgiveness.
+If your partner was unfaithful, offer forgiveness when you are able.
 Together, seek understanding.

-If you are both committed to healing your relationship despite the pain, the reward can be a new type of marriage that will continue to grow and likely exceed your previous expectations.
+If you are both committed to healing the relationship, the reward may be a new type of marriage that will continue to grow and likely go beyond your previous expectations.